 Ihor joined SickKids to lead the IP&C office as Executive Director in November 2018, bringing close to two decades of experience in the life sciences sector.
 Previously, Ihor spent nearly fifteen years in the in vitro diagnostics industry developing, commercializing and partnering innovative molecular technologies at Tm Bioscience (TSXV: TMC), Luminex (NASDAQ: LMNX) and venture-backed start-up Xagenic.
 He also served as Vice President of Business Development at Ontario Genomics, and is currently a Director of CELS-SFO.

 Jevin provides strategic guidance and support for Investigators in identifying and evaluating new inventions, developing technology licensing opportunities and strategies, negotiating the terms and conditions of agreements and finding suitable partners for licensing of technologies developed at SickKids.
-He primarily focusses on medical apps, clinical tools/devices, clinical health outcome measures (HOMs), quality-of-life questionnaires, research tools and educational tools.
+He primarily focusses on AI/Machine Learning technologies, medical apps, clinical tools/devices, clinical health outcome measures (HOMs), quality-of-life questionnaires, research tools and educational tools.

 With a strong background in research contract negotiation and market research, Jevin brings an innovative and tactical approach to the commercialization of technologies emerging from SickKids.
 Jevin received a Bachelor of Science (Honours) degree from the University of Guelph, specializing in Biomedical Science.